VesnaBrucoms/estranged-spirits/README.md

 # Othral Ancestral Tomb (Estranged Spirits)

-Help Aryasi Othral speak to the spirit's of her family.
+Help Aryasi Othral speak to the spirits of her family.
 Or not!

 A mod for Tamriel Rebuilt, *Othral Ancestral Tomb* adds a short dungeon and associated quest a little ways out of eastern Andothren.
 The quest focuses on player choice.